gtech-mulearn/campus-community-template/README.md

 </a>
 ```

-- Here replace `href="#"` with `href="Link to Social Handle"` .
+- Here replace `href="#"` with `href="link to social handle"`.
 Similarly make changes for the rest of the icons mentioned there also.

 # Footer Component Edits
-- The above mentioned footer component can be found at `/src/Components/Footer/Footer.jsx`.
-Here in the Footer component you are required to add the link which are
+- Here in the [footer](/src/Components/Footer/Footer.jsx) component you are required to add the link which are
 redirecting to the campus chapters social handles.
 ```html
  <a href="http:// target="_blank" rel="noopener noreferrer">